How to Find Out if a Car is Stolen or Has Money Owing

 1. Check the Personal Property Securities Register (PPSR)

-If you’re looking for a used car, make sure to check that there’s no money owing on it before you buy.
-A quick search of the PPSR can tell you if any third party has registered a security interest in the vehicle.
+If you’re purchasing a used car, it’s sensible to check that there’s no money owing on it before you buy.
+A quick search of the PPSR can tell you if any third party has registered a security interest against the vehicle.

 2. Contact the financing company

-If the PPSR report indicates money owing, contact the financing company listed in the report or contact the seller to obtain more information about the financial status of the vehicle.
+If the PPSR report indicates that money is owed on the vehicle, contact the financing company listed in the report, or contact the seller, to obtain more information about the financial status of the vehicle.

 Compare car insurance with Canstar